 His hard work ethic and natural comedic talent has made Bill Squire one of the fastest rising stars in the comedy world today and his performances are always non-stop laughs.

-Here's your chance to see an "April Fool", this week at the Funny Stop.
+Here's your chance to see Bill Squire during this weeklong appearance at the Funny Stop.

 Two Nights Only